 Do you have noisy pipes in your home?
-Noisy pipes are not only a nuisance, they are also a sign that something might be awry with your plumbing's water pressure.
+Noisy pipes are not only a nuisance, but they are also a sign that something might be awry with your plumbing’s water pressure.
 Loud pipes are often caused by what is called “water hammer.”
 This occurs when the water pressure has accumulated, and thus causes the water to get backed up.
 The blockage sends a “jolt” to the pipe, which is often quite sudden and abrupt, occurring in a similar as if you were to slam on your car brakes.
 This problem is even more alarming when a solenoid-controlled appliance, for example, the washing machine or the dishwasher, gets cut off from the top.

 If your plumbing system has not been anchored correctly, the framing might rub against any objects nearby, which is also another cause for some of the noise.
 Over time, this can create strain on the copper fittings as well as your pipes, which can then become a leak.

 The following are helpful tips to quiet those loud pipes and avoid a plumbing disaster: